waltervl/Domoticz-dzVents-Stookalert/README.md

 # Domoticz-dzVents-Stookalert

+feb 2025: RIVM changed the API.
+A new version for Stookalert has been made by janpep: https://forum.domoticz.com/viewtopic.php?f=38&t=43183

 The stookalert sensor platform queries the RIVM Stookalert API for unfavorable weather conditions or poor air quality.
 With a Stookalert, the RIVM calls on people not to burn wood.
 This can prevent health problems in people in the area.